 - Host a Circle of Life tour with your friends and family, to introduce your circle to New Directions for Women and learn more about ways to get involved.

-- Spending time with patients on activities such as nature walks or exercise, serving in a peer support function.
+- Spending time with clients on activities such as nature walks or exercise, serving in a peer support function.

 - If you are a woman participating in a 12 step program, consider serving as a sponsor to one of our women in early sobriety.

-- Event support is needed for our Circle of Life Breakfast in March, Open House in August, and other smaller events throughout the year.
+- Event support is needed for our Circle of Life Breakfast, Open House, and other smaller events throughout the year.
 Contact us to be placed on our event volunteer list, using the contact form on our website.

 - If you are a clinician or training to be, consider volunteering or interning at NDFW for hours or direct service experience in the field of substance use disorder.